How a Forklift Hydraulic System Works

 Different machines use the hydraulic system in different ways.
 In this post, we address the basis of this system, and more specifically, the forklift hydraulic system.

 Whether your company uses forklift hydraulic pressure lifts or electric forklifts, OSHA compliant is mandatory.
 Without properly trained forklift drivers, your company is more susceptible to suffer accidents and injuries on the job.

 The History of Hydraulics

 French scientist Blaise Pascal discovered the principle behind the hydraulic system over 300 years ago.
 Pascal learned that liquid cannot be compressed.
 When pressure is put on a confined liquid, the liquid transmits pressure in all directions.
+Those are the basic principles behind the forklift hydraulic pressure system.
 For example, if a container holding liquid has an opening, the liquid will try to escape at a pressure that’s equal to the pressure put into the container.

 In the late 1700s, British mechanic and engineer, Joseph Bramah, used Pascal’s principles to experiment on practical applications.
 In 1795, Bramah patented the first hydraulic press which became the basis for the modern-day hydraulic system.